Hortham Farm, Hortham Lane, Almondsbury BS32 4JW

 Membership costs just a couple of pounds a year, and brings many benefits.
 You don't need to be a plot holder to become a member.
 We have discounted seeds, competitive prices on gardening items, guest speakers and visits.

-If you would like to become a member, or be added to the waiting list for a plot, contact Margaret Powell at the Town Trust by email below.
+If you would like to become a member, or be added to the waiting list for a plot, contact the clerk to the Town Trust via the link below.

 Thornbury Community garden is a place of comfort, solace and relaxation for any person to spend time in.
 It’s the perfect place for meet-ups, to have lunch in, to bring the kids to have a run around or to just go to take a look.
 The garden is usually open 7 days a week - with natural surroundings that are kept immaculate by volunteer workers.

 The oldest Horticultural Society in Thornbury was established in the 1830s by a group of gentlemen of the town 'to introduce a taste of gardening amongst the cottages...'.
-The Society is affiliated to the RHS, and membership entitles you to a discount at Thornbury Garden Shop and free entry to the Shows and Social Evenings.
+The Society is affiliated to the RHS, and membership entitles you to free entry to the Shows and Social Evenings.
 For more information please click below.

 Tel: 0793 4560207